Warren County's Strong Transportation Network

 Two major interstate highways serve the upstate region:

-I-87 ("the Northway"), which runs north-south, bisects Warren County and provides truck and auto access to Montreal (north) and the Capital Region and New York City metro area (south).
+I-87 Northway runs north-south, bisecting Warren County and provides truck and auto access to Montreal (north) and the Capital Region and New York City metro area (south).

 Canadian Pacific also has dockside rail access with no intermediate transshipment at the Ports of Montreal and New York.

-provides passenger and freight rail service within Warren County, running between Saratoga Springs (Saratoga County) and North Creek (Warren County).
+A private rail carrier soon to be determined will provide passenger and freight rail service within Warren County, on existing tracks that extend between Saratoga Springs (Saratoga County) and North Creek (Warren County).